jmarc-u/AWS_Tutorials/Jump Box Tutorial/README.md

 **Solution**

-1) We create a the Virtual Private Cloud *VPC Jump Box* with the subnet 10.0.0.0/16
+1) We create the Virtual Private Cloud *VPC Jump Box* with the subnet 10.0.0.0/16
-2) We create a the internet gateway *igw-JumpBox* and attach it to *VPC Jump Box*
+2) We create the internet gateway *igw-JumpBox* and attach it to *VPC Jump Box*
 3) In the route table associate to *VPC Jump Box* we create the default route 0.0.0.0/0 with next stop *igw-JumpBox*
 4) We create the subnet *Public-JumpBox* with CIDR 10.0.1.0/24 (*SA* in our problem statement) and subnet *Private-JumpBox* with CIDR 10.0.2.0/24 (*SB* in our problem statement)
 5) We launch the public EC2 instance *Public EC2* attached to subnet *Public-JumpBox*, with automatic allocation of a public Internet address.
 We also accept SSH connextion (port TCP 22) from anywhere (0.0.0.0/0)
 6) We launch the private EC2 instance *Private EC2* attached to subnet *Private-JumpBox*, with no allocation of a public Internet address.
-We also accept SSH connextion (port TCP 22) from subnet *Public-JumpBox* (10.0.1.0/24) and accept to receive ping responses (ICMP) from anywhere (0.0.0.0/0).
+We also accept SSH connextion (port TCP 22) from subnet *Public-JumpBox* (10.0.1.0/24) and **accept to receive ping responses (ICMP) from anywhere (0.0.0.0/0)**.
-7) We connect to *Public EC2* withh SSH from local laptop, using the appropriate .pem key.
+7) We connect to *Public EC2* with SSH from local laptop, using the appropriate .pem key.
 8) on *Public EC2* we copy/paste the .pem key from our local laptop to a file with following commands:
 ```
 echo "-----BEGIN RSA PRIVATE KEY-----